Skip to main content

 Machuca

-A traditional Garifuna dish that captures the heart and soul of coastal cuisine in Honduras.
-Machuca combines mashed green and ripe plantains with a savory coconut-based seafood soup.
-The broth, flavored with garlic, onions, and peppers, pairs beautifully with the starchy plantains, creating a dish that's both comforting and uniquely tropical.
-The origins are deeply rooted in Garifuna culture along the Caribbean coasts.
-The dish reflects their resourceful approach to cooking, using ingredients readily available from the land and sea.
-A celebration of the Garifuna community's culinary heritage.
+A Garifuna dish that sits at the center of coastal cooking in Honduras.
+Machuca pairs mashed green and ripe plantains with a coconut-based seafood soup.
+The broth, seasoned with garlic, onions, and peppers, soaks into the starchy plantains for a meal that is filling and distinctly tropical.
+It comes out of Garifuna kitchens along the Caribbean coast, built around whatever the land and sea provided.
+It remains one of the clearest expressions of Garifuna cooking.

 Catrachas